uranian throne

 [For the story so far, see: 1: Dynoom; 2: Hyala; 3: the nebulee; 4: Exception; 5: the lever of power; 6: the infrastructure throbs; 7: the claw extends]

 The vermilion gas neared at walking speed.
-Hyala scolded herself for wasting moments.
-This was no time to stare dumbly.
-The blob spread across her field of view; the fat, billowing luminosity was a thing with no explanation, no counterpart in her knowledge... but never mind the "what" and the "how", she knew WHO it was.
+Hyala scolded herself: this was no time to stare dumbly, to waste.
+The blob spread across her field of view; the fat, billowing luminosity was a thing with no explanation, no counterpart in her knowledge... but never mind the "what" and the "how" - she knew WHO it was.

-She murmured at the carer who was propping Nyav's left side: "You can let go of him now, Zhavad.
+She murmured at the carer who was propping the nebulee's left side: "You can let go of him now, Zhavad.
 Go back and wait at the house."

-The arresters were likewise keen not to walk any further with Hyala.
-No need to give a further push to a victim already headed in the desired direction!
+The arresters, too, were (for different reasons) keen not to walk any further with Hyala.
+After all, what was the need?
+Why give a further push to a victim already headed in the desired direction?
 Relieved to "bow out", relieved at not being called upon to get any tougher with their odd prisoner, they stepped back.

 Meanwhile the rest of the crowd gazed with perplexed admiration as the doomed couple - Hyala supporting Nyav - advanced to meet their fate.
 How far outside everyday experience was this spectacle of a young woman somehow robed with glory as she conducted the sacred imbecile on her arm!

-It reminded the people of things they half-knew, or suspected; of old hopes and excitements, blurred in the drizzle of propaganda, now rekindled in a blast of subliminal splendour flaring from her whose name was almost identical to that of the First Sunnoad.
-And who might (so sighed the breath of legend) even be that person.
+It reminded the people of things they half-knew, or suspected; of old hopes and excitements, blurred in the drizzle of propaganda but now subliminally flaring, with a sigh of suggestion that she her whose name was almost identical to that of the First Sunnoad might even be that person.

-That stupendous possibility remained a mere whisper on the margin of consciousness, but it tapped into the fund of love and admiration which the healer had accumulated from among the common people of Olhoav.
+That stupendous possibility remained a mere whisper on the margin of consciousness.
+It tapped, however, into the fund of love and admiration which the healer had accumulated from her work among the common people of Olhoav.

 More and more people, flinching from the impending collision of powers, scrambled to make way, found new places to stand, and held their breath.

 She halted, making Nyav halt likewise.
 She was in a clear space, about ten or fifteen paces from the bole of the Tree.
 The crowd had backed off from her as well as from Dempelath, and Dempelath had stopped too.
-She must speak.
 It was now or never.
+She must speak out to break the spell.

-Before she could frame her words, though, her enemy's hybrid mouth pursed, and the power in the Glomb's throat, which required no mechanical loud-hailer, projected a voice like an avalanche of ice-boulders that roared and echoed over the thousands in the throng.
+Before she could frame her words, though, she was forestalled.
+Her enemy's hybrid mouth pursed, and then the power in the Glomb's throat, which required no mechanical loud-hailer, projected a voice like an avalanche of ice-boulders.
+It roared and echoed over the thousands in the throng:

 "SMEVEDEM WAS S-W-I-R-L-Y!
 HE WISHED TO FLAUNT A BANNER.
 HE WISHED TO BE A FORG!